-3. Election of Directors
+2. Election of Directors

 Management is nominating the five (5) individuals identified below for election as directors of the Company for the ensuing year.
-Mr. Marcel Robillard resigned from the Board on March 9, 2020 and is not seeking re-election.

 The persons designated in the enclosed form of proxy, unless instructed otherwise, intend to vote for the election of the nominees listed below to the Company's Board of Directors.
 No management nominee is to be elected under any arrangement or understanding between the management nominee and any other person or company, except the directors and executive officers of the Company acting solely in such capacity.
-Each director elected will hold office until the close of the next annual general meeting of shareholders, or until his or her successor is duly elected or appointed, unless his or her office is earlier vacated in accordance with the Canada Business Corporations Act and the Articles and by-laws of the Company.
+Each director elected will hold office until the close of the next annual general meeting of shareholders, or until his or her successor is duly elected or appointed, unless his or her office is earlier vacated in accordance with the Business Corporations Act (Ontario) and the Articles and by-laws of the Company.

-Management of the Company does not contemplate that any of the nominees will be unable to serve as a director but, if that should occur for any reason prior to the Meeting, the persons designated in the enclosed form of proxy reserve the right to vote for other nominees in their discretion.
-Unless such authority is withheld, the persons named in accompanying proxy intend to vote the common shares represented by any such proxy in favour of a resolution appointing the following five individuals as directors of the Company for the ensuing year, to hold office until the close of the next annual meeting of shareholders or until their successors are appointed or they resign.
+Management of the Company does not contemplate that any of the nominees will be unable to serve as a director, but if that should occur for any reason prior to the Meeting, the persons designated in the enclosed form of proxy reserve the right to vote for other nominees in their discretion.
+Unless such authority is withheld, the persons named in the accompanying proxy intend to vote the common shares represented by any such proxy in favour of a resolution appointing the following five individuals as directors of the Company for the ensuing year, to hold office until the close of the next annual meeting of shareholders or until their successors are appointed or they resign.